cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 Cylc has internal "hooks" to which you can attach handlers that are called by the suite server program whenever certain events occur.
-This section configures suite event hooks; see :ref:`TaskEventHandling` for task event hooks.
+This section configures suite events; see :ref:`TaskEventHandling` for task events.

 Event handler commands can send an email or an SMS, call a pager, intervene in the operation of their own suite, or whatever.